Would you be able to survive on $1,413 a month?

 But you know the drill by now: If you click on that link that supposedly takes you to the SSA site, a keylogger virus is downloaded on your computer that allows crooks to gather your personal info as you type.

-Medical offices are the #1 place where your Social Security number can be stolen
+9. Medical offices are the #1 place where your Social Security number can be stolen

 The Identity Theft Resource Center reports almost half of all identity theft now is happening in the medical field at hospitals, health insurers, medical offices and a variety of medical businesses like distributors of diabetes or dialysis supplies, medical billing services, pharmaceutical companies and so on.

 The scary reality is that one errant employee can steal the identities of hundreds if not thousands of people.
 Without question, this is the fastest growing area of identity theft.

 So what can you do?
 Is this just another problem without a solution?
 No way.

 Money expert Clark Howard has long told people not to fill out their Social Security number on any medical paperwork when you first go to a doctor.
 The only reason they want your Social Security is that so if you don’t pay, it’s easier to turn you over to a collection agency.

 10. But you should also guard your SS number at these places, too…

 Antivirus software company McAfee says there are other often-overlooked hot spots for criminal activity where you shouldn’t divulge the digits.